The networked input-output economic problem: Distributed computation of the equilibrium output vector

 In each matrix

-the element $a_{i,j}^{p,q}$ represents the consumption of products from the $q-$th industry of agent $j$ by the $p$-th industry of the economic system $i$.
+the element $a_{i,j}^{p,q}$ represents the consumption of products from the $q-$th industry of the economic system $j$ by the $p$-th industry of the economic system $i$.
 Then, $a_{i,j}^{p,p}$ represents an intra-layer interaction and $a_{i,j}^{p,q},~p\neq q$ represents a cross-layer interaction between two economic systems $j$ and $i$.
-These inter-dependencies can be visualized by explicitly written Eq.~\eqref{eq:dmwc} as follows \cite{Ahn2020opinion}
+These inter-dependencies can be visualized by explicitly writing Eq.~\eqref{eq:c15_dmwc} as follows \cite{Ahn2020opinion}

-It is also worth remarking that the equation \eqref{eq:dmwc} is related with the multidimensional opinion dynamic model \cite{Parsegov2016novel,Nedic2019graph}, in which the opinion of each agent is assimilated via a self-logical process, social interactions, and the attachment with an initial opinion. \end{Remark}